Neonatal Nurse Practitioner: Job Information and Requirements

 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific information for NNPs, but it does note that employment opportunities for RNs in general were expected to rise by 26% between 2010 and 2020, which was much faster than average (www.bls.gov).
-The BLS reported that the mean yearly salary of registered nurses was $67,930 in May 2012.
+The U.S. Bureau of Labor Statistics (BLS) doesn't provide specific information for NNPs, but it does note that employment opportunities for nurse practitioners in general were expected to rise by a faster-than-average 34% between 2012 and 2022, which was much faster than average (www.bls.gov).
+The BLS reported that the mean yearly salary of registered nurses was $92,670 in May 2013.

 Neonatal Nurse Practitioner: Job Requirements